-Dipal lives with his father and his mother.
-He is responsible for gardening and caring for animals.
+In his home, Dipal helps by gardening and caring for animals.
+He lives with his father and his mother.
 His father is sometimes employed and his mother is sometimes employed.
 There are 4 children in the family.

 Soccer, swimming and singing are Dipal's favorite activities.
 In high school his performance is above average and he also regularly attends church activities, Bible class and Vacation Bible School.